 - Custody preferences (if the children are involved)

 - State-required divorce forms such as Case Information, Petition, Summons (usually filled together with your attorney

 The above list is a good starting point.
 Depending on your personal circumstances, your divorce attorney will further advise you on the type of documents and other evidence you may need to bring if the matters become heated.

 Consider Other Specialists Too

 Separating assets is never easy.
 Thus, it’s always worth meeting with financial professionals as part of your divorce preparations.
 A qualified accountant or financial planner can help you assess the economic impact of your divorce and develop a new strategy for moving further.
 Undergoing marriage counseling and/or therapy can be beneficial for your physical and emotional well-being as well.
 If you have kids, speaking with a child therapist may be necessary too if you want to reduce the emotional toll of divorce on your children.

 The cost of divorce in Colorado can vary significantly.
 The ballpark rate is $14,500 on average.
 However, this number can go higher for complicated divorces requiring litigation.
 So it's essential to start saving money in advance.

-Finally, move on to organizing other aspects of your life and making decisions in regards to shared property, assets, and liabilities.
-Having a trustworthy divorce attorney at this point can be extremely beneficial, as they would help you streamline the divorce preparation process and shift focus towards the new future on the other side of the process.
+Finally, move on to organizing other aspects of your life and making decisions regarding shared property, assets, and liabilities.
+Having a trustworthy divorce attorney at this point can be highly beneficial, as they would help you streamline the divorce preparation process and shift focus towards the new future on the other side of the process.